Advertiser Disclosure

 ANA New 777 The Suite first class.
 Image Credit: Stella Shon

-Perhaps the best way to book a first class award ticket to Tokyo is by using Virgin Atlantic Flying Club Virgin Points to fly with All Nippon Airways (ANA).
+Perhaps the best way to book a first class award ticket to Tokyo is by using Virgin Atlantic Flying Club points to fly with All Nippon Airways (ANA).
 You can book a one-way first class award for 72,000 Virgin Points from the West Coast, and 85,000 from the East Coast or the central U.S.

 However, these bookings must end in Tokyo or originate in Tokyo.
 There are several U.S. airports from which ANA operates first class-equipped aircraft, including: